mjhaxby/hex/README.md

 - Explanations on how to use each activity.
 - SCORM support for all activities.
 - Import data from previously exported activities.
-- New activities: Double Puzzle, Cards, Magnet Board, Sort, Timeout, Codenames, Four-in-a-row, Spinner, Climber, Odd One Out.
+- New activities: Double Puzzle, Quiz, Magnet Board, Codenames, Spinner, Odd One Out…

 ## Disclaimer
 I am not a software developer, I am an English teacher.
 A huge part of this project is copy and pasted code (that I try to remember to give my source for, but often forget in the folly of trying out new things – I will try to add more attributes in future versions) and pure guess work.